Wolf calls special session, GOP lawmaker calls for Rozzi’s resignation

 “You’re going to wager your child’s sexual innocence over some other constitutional amendment that some lobbyist who bought you a steak last night for dinner wants,” said Dougherty.

-In mere seconds, the senate gaveled in and out of Governor Wolf’s special session without doing anything.
+In mere seconds, the senate gaveled in and out of Gov. Wolf’s special session without doing anything.

 Republicans are prioritizing the voter ID amendment, making it “SB 1,” but say they support the survivor bill.

-“The senate side is on the record, we think it’s an issue we should be passing and we had passed in a prior session and we’re gonna go that direction again,” said Senator Chris Gebhard (R-Lebanon).
+“The Senate side is on the record, we think it’s an issue we should be passing and we had passed in a prior session and we’re going to go that direction again,” said Sen. Chris Gebhard (R-Lebanon).

 “It’s time to stop making them wait.
-It’s a sorry thing, but when you make them wait we actually lose more,” said Senator Tim Kearney (D-Delaware).
+It’s a sorry thing, but when you make them wait we actually lose more,” said Sen. Tim Kearney (D-Delaware).

 The State House, without rules and structure, is currently very murky.

-Republican sex abuse survivor Jim Gregory, who nominated Democrat sex abuse survivor Mark Rozzi for speaker last week, rescinded it in a letter on Monday, Jan.
+Republican sex abuse survivor Jim Gregory, who nominated Democrat sex abuse survivor Mark Rozzi for speaker last week, rescinded his support in a letter on Monday, Jan.
 9, claiming Rozzi went back on a promise to switch to an Independent.

 The letter concluded with, “As a result of your broken promises I must sadly and respectfully ask for you to immediately resign the office of speaker.”

 At the governor’s call, rank and file members were in Harrisburg.
-But was the trip worthwile?
+But was the trip worthwhile?

-“Right now, we are in a holding pattern,” said Representative Mary Isaacson (D-Philadelphia).
+“Right now, we are in a holding pattern,” said Rep. Mary Isaacson (D-Philadelphia).

 “Every time I come to this building I say, ‘Nothing is going to shock me this time.’
 And yet within an hour of being in this building, I’m shocked every time,” Dougherty said.